PatzEdi/PowerballProbabilities/README.md

 ## Usage

 This project can be used to determine the probabilites of each number through the past decade or so of powerball winning ticket extractions.
+Note that the probabilities are extracted from October 4th, 2015 and up due to format changes.
+More information on that above.

 You can enter the path in the variable **lottery_dataset_path** that leads to the lottery.txt file, which can be downloaded from [here](https://catalog.data.gov/dataset/lottery-powerball-winning-numbers-beginning-2010).
 Download the csv, and change the extension from csv to txt.